leandernikolaus/reconflab/README.md

 * [storage](./storage/) contains some small tasks to get to know the example application and the Gorums framework.
 * [reconfstorage](./reconfstorage/) contains tasks to implement reconfiguration mechanisms for the same application.

+## Disclaimer

+It is my hope that these exercises will eventually be self-explanatory.
+However, in their current state the design may be difficult to understand without the accompanying lecture covering both algorithms for reconfiguration and the main workings of the Gorum RPC framework.

 ## Installation instructions

 You should have a recent version of Go installed.
 Installation instructions can be found [here](https://go.dev/doc/install).